changlinli/intro-to-technical-ai-safety-slides/basic_linear_algebra_exercises/exercises.md

 <details>
 <summary>Optional Exercise</summary>
-Prove that for a given vector sace, if all its bases contain a finite number of vectors, all its bases must be of the same size.
+Prove that for a given vector space, if all its bases contain a finite number of vectors, all its bases must be of the same size.
 That is all its bases must have the same number of vectors.
 </details>